You can use the Stadia Controller to play games on Stadia, navigate menus, capture screenshots and video clips, and more.

 Note: When using the headphone jack, you will not be able to play audio from your TV, computer, or mobile device.

 - The Stadia Controller has a microphone near the headset jack.
 With Google Assistant enabled, the mic will turn on when you press the Assistant button.
 When you can speak to the Assistant, the status light on your controller will blink in a series of two short flashes followed by a pause.
 You'll also see an Assistant indicator on the screen where you're playing.

 - When you plug a headset into your Stadia Controller and press the Assistant button, you'll have to speak to the Assistant using your headset's microphone.

-- Note: When you connect your Stadia Controller to your Android mobile device, or link to it wirelessly, you'll be able to hear and respond to in-game voice chat or party chat when you connect a headset with microphone to your controller.
+- Note: When you connect your Stadia Controller to your Android mobile device or link to it wirelessly, you should be able to receive and respond to in-game voice chat or party chat when you connect a headset with microphone to your controller.
 You can also use Bluetooth or a USB cable to connect a headset to your Android mobile device.

 - The PlayStation® DualShock®4 Controller also supports audio input and output via a headset connected to the 3.5mm audio jack.
 For all other supported controllers, including mouse and keyboard, headsets must be connected directly to the computer or phone for audio input and output.

 - To charge the Stadia Controller's battery, use a USB-C cable to plug it into a power adapter or a USB port on a computer.